-The Educators’ Challenge is a competition created by the Global Challenges Foundation, which seeks innovative approaches to engage students and broader audiences in discussions on the importance and principles of global governance, its history and its potential future.
-These approaches should provide a basis for continued ideation and discussion on how we can better address the greatest challenges of our time.
+The Educators’ Challenge was a competition created by the Global Challenges Foundation, to seek innovative approaches to engage students and broader audiences in discussions on the importance and principles of global governance, its history and its potential future.
+These approaches provide a basis for continued ideation and discussion on how we can better address the greatest challenges of our time.

-Educators of all sorts – teachers in schools and universities, journalists, content creators, PR-professionals, game developers, curators, and influencers – have been encouraged to submit their ideas to the competition as they all have a vital role to play in steering the conversation and increasing knowledge and positive action on better frameworks of global collaboration and global catastrophic risks.
+Educators of all sorts – teachers in schools and universities, journalists, content creators, PR-professionals, game developers, curators, and influencers – were encouraged to submit their ideas to the competition.
+They all have a vital role to play in steering the conversation and increasing knowledge and positive action on better frameworks of global collaboration and global catastrophic risks.

 The Educators’ Challenge competition opened on 1 November 2017 and closed for submissions on 30 June 2018.
 The submissions were first evaluated by the semi-final jury with members from BBC Earth, Games for Change, Ashoka and EsGlobal, among others.
 Twelve finalist were selected on this evaluation.